openmobilityfoundation/mobility-data-specification/geography/README.md

 Geographical data will be stored as GeoJSON and read from either `geographies.json` or the `/geographies` endpoint, referenced by UUID.
 Geography data once published through this API shall be treated as immutable, to ensure that any rules or regulations referring to the boundaries cannot be retroactively changed.
 A Geography may be deprecated and replaced by updated version with a new UUID.

-Obsoleting or otherwise changing a geography is accomplished by publishing a new geography with a field named `prev_geographies`, a list of UUID references to the geography or geographies superseded by the new geography.

 ## Table of Contents

 * [General Information](#general-information)